Attract new customers and increase sales with online advertising. Don’t worry – it’s easier than you think to get started.

 - Use clear and relevant URLs.
 Don’t use URLs that make no sense, like www.kittens.com/dsh/aos/182947.
 Tell your users exactly what’s on the page and help search engine bots (or web crawlers) understand your website, with URLs like www.kittens.com/adopt/whitecats.
 There are also SEO benefits to having relevant keywords in your URLs.
 But remember not to stuff them in.

 Before you start, be prepared.
 SEO is no quick and easy solution.
 It takes time to see results – weeks or sometimes months.
-If you need help with SEO, consider hiring an SEO agency or consultant.
+If you need further help with SEO, check out Adzooma’s SEO Performance Report for free or consider hiring an SEO agency or consultant.

 5. Press releases